bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 Next, pick a weather mod.
 Weather mods overhaul everything about the weather in Skyrim to give it a certain look and feel, from the sky textures to storm audio effects to ambient lighting for each weather type.
 Some notable options:

+- Aequinoctium - Weathers and Seasons
 - Cathedral Weathers and Seasons
+- Natural and Atmospheric Tamriel (NAT)
 - Obsidian Weathers and Seasons

 Next, pick a lighting mod.
 Lighting mods make light sources (e.g. torches, lanterns, fire pits) and their shadows more pronounced, making the game feel darker overall but also more dynamic.
 Lighting mods typically have separate interior and exterior components, and they tend to require patches for everything.
 But they are worth it!